-Clarissa studied a Bachelor of Law (Honours) and Arts at Monash University graduating in 2020 and is now a Graduate within MinterEllison's Technology Consulting team.
+Clarissa studied a Bachelor of Law (Honours) and Arts at Monash University graduating in 2020 and joined our Technology Consulting Graduate Program in 2021, and is now a Consultant.

 I have a checkpoint meeting with my contract renewal team.
-We review, discuss and close action items, and confirm whether any deadlines arise this week.
-I clarify my understanding of the next steps in the collaborative dialogue process so I know what's on the horizon.
-As the most junior person on the team, my colleagues are happy to answer any questions I have about the organisation, the contract renewal process or the history between the parties.
+We're deep in contract negotiations at the moment, so there's always plenty to discuss.
+I provide updates on my outstanding action items, such as drafting the negotiation outcomes report and updating the gap/issues lists.
+As one of the most junior members of the team, my colleagues are happy to answer any questions I have about the organisation, the contract renewal process or history between the parties.

 I progress some of my ongoing, non-urgent tasks.
 As part of a Mid Term Review of one of the client's vendors, I am preparing a review of their invoice substantiation reports, which the vendor presents to the client each month for transparency of BAU charges.
-I summarise their comments and analyse month-to-month trends in ticket numbers, projects and activities.
+I analyse month-to-month trends in ticket numbers, identify any anomalies and summarise the commentary.
 It's a challenging task due to the sheer volume of data to digest, but it gives great insight to the operational arm of the organisation.

-I try to call home at least once a week.
-My mum prefers video calling over WhatsApp - she says it's because she misses my face, but for the majority of the call she props her phone up on the couch, camera facing the screen, so that I can watch whatever my family is watching alongside them.
+After getting home, I shower, pack tomorrow's lunch and call my family in Melbourne, which I try to do at least once a week.
+My mum prefers video calling over WhatsApp; she says it's because she misses my face, but for the majority of the call she props her phone up on the couch, camera facing the screen, so that I can watch whatever my family is watching alongside them.
 I ignore the bad audio feedback and video lag for a chance to feel like I'm right there with them.
-I miss home dearly, especially during lockdown, but I know that without their support I wouldn't be here.
+I miss my family dearly, but I know that without their support I wouldn't be here.